-Prerequisite: None | Advisories: MULTIMD 500
+Prerequisite: None | Advisories: MULTIMD 500 Lecture: 2 hrs, Lab: 2 hrs

 Introduction to the basics of 3D modeling and animation.
 Emphasis is on the development of 3D content while applying creative design principles to a 3D environment.
 Students will model, assemble and animate text or characters utilizing 3D software.